chylex/Brotli-Builder/README.md

-This is a WIP university project that implements libraries and applications that work with [Brotli](https://github.com/google/brotli) compression.
+This is a university project with libraries and applications that work with [Brotli](https://github.com/google/brotli) compression.

-Do not consider all APIs to be stable yet.
-Before documentation and the APIs reach a more finished state, I would recommend **reading the rest of the README**, then exploring compressed files in BrotliBuilder, and understanding the example implementations in BrotliImpl.

 | Project | Type | Framework | Description |
 | ------- | :--: | --------- | ----------- |